-Ameresco's Palmetto Landfill RNG Is Now Available for Forward Purchase on Greentruth
+Ameresco's Landfill RNG Projects Are Now Available for Forward Purchase on Greentruth

-Ameresco's 2027 forward renewable natural gas (RNG) volumes from the Waste Management Palmetto Landfill in Wellford, South Carolina are now live on Greentruth.
-These forward certificates — issued as Forward Quantified Emissions Tokens (fQETs) and carrying Fuel Attribute Documentation Certificate (FADC) status on the Greentruth registry — represent some of the highest-quality medium BTU biomethane available for forward purchase in the United States today.
-A total of 360,000 MMBtu is available across 12 monthly vintages for calendar year 2027.
+Ameresco's forward renewable natural gas (RNG) volumes from two US landfill projects are now live on Greentruth: the Waste Management Palmetto Landfill in Wellford, South Carolina and, newly added, the Republic Services Laubscher Meadows Landfill in Evansville, Indiana.
+Both are issued as Forward Quantified Emissions Tokens (fQETs) and carry Fuel Attribute Documentation Certificate (FADC) status on the Greentruth registry.
+Together they make 713,400 MMBtu available across 38 monthly forward vintages spanning May 2026 through December 2027.

 Landfill RNG